icfeavoir/wiki-redmine-gen/README.md

-First update those in *doMyWiki.php* :
+First update those in *consts.php* :

 - PATH_TO_SVN: the local path to svn (/home/...)
 - USERNAME: obvious